stevensmithmsc/faqclient/README.md

+# FAQ frontend

+This project will generate the front end code for the FAQ app.

+*npm start* will run the current code in development mode. (*need api running*)

+*npm run build* will generate a production build which can the be added to the api project.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>